MicrosoftDocs/defender-docs/articles/defender-for-cloud/integration-defender-for-endpoint.md

 ## EDR solution recommendations

-Defender for Servers provides agentless scanning of VMs to check whether an EDR solution is enabled.
+Defender for Servers Plan 2 provides agentless scanning of VMs to check whether an EDR solution is enabled.
 Agentless scanning checks whether:

 - A supported EDR solution is enabled.
-- Defender for Servers plan 2 is enabled on the Azure subscription and the associated VMs.
+- Defender for Servers plan 2 is enabled on the Azure subscription and its associated VMs.
 - Supported EDR solutions are installed successfully.

-If checks find issues, Defender for Servers provides recommendations as follows:
+If a condition isn't met, Defender for Servers provides recommendations as follows:

 - `EDR solution should be installed on Virtual Machines`
 - `EDR solution should be installed on EC2s`